Jose Antonio Vargas, Founder & CEO

 Responsible for creating original content through all forms of media for Define American.
 Conti holds a B.F.A. in Photojournalism from Rochester Institute of Technology and has worked both in newsrooms and for custom publishers.
 Prior to joining Define American, he photographed for national and international non-profits, and documented agricultural and industrial life in small towns throughout the United States.
 He contributes his passion for meaningful journalism to Define American’s storytelling, and uses his experience in stills, video, writing and graphics to find inventive ways to reach new audiences.

 Responsible for the management Define American College Chapters.
 Gómez holds a B.A. in Film and Media Arts from American University and comes to Define American from Fission Strategy, where he was a Digital Strategy Fellow and managed the organization’s email strategy.
 His previous experience includes working on political ads during the 2014 midterm election at MeanGreen Media in Washington, D.C. and curating social media for The Harry Potter Alliance, an innovative fan-activist nonprofit.
 He has also worked as a freelance videographer and editor on many projects including the Student Emmy-winning film “Chesapeake Villages.”
-Having moved to Miami, FL from Argentina at a young age, Julián is a proud advocate for immigrant and minority rights and is currently a recipient of DACA.
+Having moved to Miami, FL from Argentina at a young age, Julián is a proud advocate for immigrant and minority rights and a former DACA recipient.

 Responsible for media outreach and communications strategy for Define American.
 In addition to working in the U.S. House of Representatives, Noelle has held positions at top lifestyle & entertainment companies like BET Networks, Inc. and Baltz & Company.
 She now couples her political experience with her knowledge of the media landscape to provide energized and engaging media strategies and inspire people to ask thoughtful questions.
 Noelle is also the co-founder of Women II Watch, a quarterly event series and social platform that unities rising female leaders across various industries.